Why Study Physics?

 Physics and Philosophy Specialist

-Geophysics Specialist – ASSPE1650 (Department of Earth Sciences) prepares students to model physical processes in and on Earth and other planets and to apply non-invasive methods of imaging the subsurface.
+The Geophysics Specialist is a joint program with the Department of Earth Sciences.
+This program provides students with an understanding of the physical processes in and on Earth and other planets and how to observe and model them.
+It also introduces students to the non-invasive methods of imaging the subsurface.
+It requires a minimum of 13.5 FCE.